GraphLens/graphlens/README.md

 ### 2.1.
 How It Works

-The extension activates automatically if an `angular.json` file is detected in the VS Code workspace, or when opening TypeScript and HTML files.
+GraphLens activates automatically if an `angular.json` file is detected in the VS Code workspace, or when opening TypeScript and HTML files.

-The extension scans your VS Code workspace and explores Angular projects and software entities: modules, components, directives, and routes.
-Based on this data, it builds interactive directed graphs for three levels of architecture: **Modules Hierarchy**, **Navigation Map**, and **Components Tree**.
+The extension scans your VS Code workspace and explores Angular projects and _program entities_: modules, components, directives, and routes.
+Based on this data, it builds interactive directed graphs for three _program levels_ of architecture: **Modules Hierarchy**, **Navigation Map**, and **Components Tree**.

 The analysis is performed without AI models.
-All computations are done locally; your project data never leaves your machine.
-The analysis results are deterministic-reproducible and consistent given the same input.
-Under identical conditions, you will always get an accurate "snapshot" of your project's reality.
+All processing is performed locally – your project data never leaves your machine.
+The analysis results are deterministic, reproducible and consistent given the same input.
+Under identical conditions you will always get an accurate "snapshot" of your project's reality.

 Quick demonstration
 > ![GraphLens Demo](./assets/demo.gif)